Aporbo/Bangla-Abusive-langiage-detection/README.md

 ## How to Use

 1. Clone this repository and run the notebook file in Google Colab.
-2. Upload your dataset when prompted.
+2. Upload the dataset when prompted.
 3. Enter Bengali sentences for predictions and analysis.

 ---